arulloomba1/text_extracter/README.md

 # File to Text Converter

-A simple web application that extracts text content from PDF, DOC, and DOCX files.
-Built with FastAPI and modern web technologies.
+Simple web application that extracts text content from PDF, DOC, and DOCX files.
+Built with FastAPI.

 ## Features

-- Upload PDF, DOC, and DOCX files through a modern drag-and-drop interface
+- Upload PDF, DOC, and DOCX files through drag-and-drop interface (can also open file explorer, etc)
-- Extract text content from uploaded files
+- Extract text content from uploaded files (currently only supports single files)
-- Support for multiple file formats
+- Support for multiple file formats (PDF, DOC, DOCX)
-- Real-time status updates and error handling
+- Up to 10 MB
+- Error-handling
 - Clean and responsive user interface

 ## Technologies Used